Line and Hyperplane GT-variants: Preparation and results

 Let $k$ be an algebraically closed field which will be fixed throughout.
 By a \emph{variety}, we mean a $k$-variety, i.e.~an integral scheme which is separated and of finite type over $k$.
 We will always omit $k$ from the notation whenever possible.
 For example, we write $\Abb^{n}$ for $\Abb^{n}_{k}$, $\Pbb^{n}$ for $\Pbb^{n}_{k}$, etc.

 A morphism of varieties is a morphism of $k$-schemes and we denote by $\Var$ the category of varieties.
 If $k_{0}$ is a subfield of $k$, we say that a variety $X$ resp.~a morphism of varieties $X \to Y$ is \emph{defined over $k_{0}$} if it is the base-change of some $k_{0}$-variety resp.~some morphism of $k_{0}$-varieties.
-If $X$ is a variety, then we do not required closed subvarieties $Z \subset X$ to be irreducible.
+If $X$ is a variety, then by a \emph{closed subvariety} of $X$ we mean a reduced closed subscheme of $X$; in particular, our convention is that subvarieties may have many irreducible components.
 If $Z \subset X$ is a closed subvariety and $X$ is the base-change of a $k_{0}$-scheme $X_{0}$, then we say that $Z$ is \emph{defined over $k_{0}$} provided that $Z$ is the base-change of some closed subscheme $Z_{0} \subset X_{0}$.